M-E-Rademaker/MyDesk/ToolCollection.md

 it out yourself [here](http://pandoc.org/try/).
 Pandoc works best, however, if given a (R)Markdown file as input.
-Pandoc is not that easy to use (requires a command line) but as it is nicely integrate into the [RStudio](https://www.rstudio.com/) IDE via the RMarkdown package, there is usually no need to use it directly, although its good to know that it exists in case you need it.
+Pandoc is not that easy to use (requires a command line) but as it is nicely integrate into the [RStudio](https://www.rstudio.com/) IDE via the R Markdown package, there is usually no need to use it directly, although its good to know that it exists in case you need it.

 ### Knitr